-12.2 Taxes.
-The DE&R will deduct appropriate items including FICA (Social Security) and applicable federal, state, and city withholding taxes.
+- 13.2 Taxes.
+DE&R will deduct appropriate items including FICA (Social Security) and applicable federal, state, and city withholding taxes.

-12.5 Authority of /Tenet/DMC.
-The terms of this Agreement are subordinate to the policies and procedures of the Sponsoring Institution, DME GME, Tenet/GME as those policies and procedures may change from time-to-time.
-Nothing in this Agreement will be construed as limiting the authority of DMC/Tenet from changing policies or procedures or from making any such changes immediately effective.
-DMC/Tenet will make reasonable efforts to notify Trainee of changes to its respective policies and procedures that may materially affect a Trainee’s rights and obligations under this Agreement.
+- 13.5 Authority of Tenet/DMC.
+The terms of this Agreement are subordinate to the policies and procedures of the Sponsoring Institution, DMC GME Office, and Tenet/DMC as those policies and procedures may change from time-to-time.
+Nothing in this Agreement will be construed as limiting the authority of Tenet/DMC from changing policies or procedures or from making any such changes immediately effective.
+Tenet/DMC will make reasonable efforts to notify Trainee of changes to its respective policies and procedures that may materially affect a Trainee’s rights and obligations under this Agreement.

-12.6 Limitations Period.
-Trainee will not commence any action or legal proceeding relating to his/her employment with DE&R and training at the DMC or the termination thereof more than six months after the event and complained of and voluntarily waives any statute of limitations to the contrary.
+- 13.6 Limitations Period.
+Trainee will not commence any action or legal proceeding relating to his/her employment with DE&R and training at the Tenet/DMC or the termination thereof more than six months after the event and complained of and voluntarily waives any statute of limitations to the contrary.

-12.7 Forum.
-Trainee, DE&R and DMC irrevocably and unconditionally (a) consent to submit to the exclusive jurisdiction of the courts of the State of Michigan for any proceeding arising in connection with this Agreement and (b) waive any objection to the laying of venue of any such proceeding in the courts of the State of Michigan.
+- 13.7 Forum.
+Trainee, DE&R and Tenet/DMC irrevocably and unconditionally (a) consent to submit to the exclusive jurisdiction of the courts of the State of Michigan for any proceeding arising in connection with this Agreement and (b) waive any objection to the laying of venue of any such proceeding in the courts of the State of Michigan.

-12.8 Assignment.
+- 13.8 Assignment.
 Trainee agrees that the obligations of Trainee under this Agreement are personal and that Trainee may not assign this Agreement or any rights or duties under this Agreement.
-This Agreement or any rights or duties there under are assignable by DMC or DE&R without consent.
+This Agreement or any rights or duties there under are assignable by Tenet/DMC or DE&R without consent.